Incorporates legacy 802.11b/g wireless devices with no degradation in 802.11n performance.

 It's easy to set up, power, and manage.

-SmartPath Enterprise Wireless System Access Points work as PoE devices, so you can power them through Ethernet or plug them into a nearby wall outlet (with the optional power kit).
+SmartPath Enterprise Wireless System Access Points work as PoE devices, so you can power them through Ethernet or plug them into a nearby wall outlet (with the optional U.K. or European power kit).
+The outdoor version shown here is a Smart PoE type of access point (supporting both 802.3at and 802.3af PoE standards).

 Once plugged in, each access point automatically joins the network and contacts the (separately sold) SmartPath Enterprise Management System (EMS), which is available as a cloud-based service or a standalone appliance.
-This network manager platform enables you to manage the entire wireless system from a single, user-friendly GUI console.
+This EMS platform enables you to manage the entire wireless system from a single, user-friendly GUI console.

 Use the EMS GUI for monitoring, upgrades, troubleshooting, and more.
 You also use it to configure Active Directory for per-user policy enforcement.
 Supporting multiple SSIDs, the system enables you to set up wireless network access by user.
 Keep data secure by giving guests access to the Internet while allowing only employees to connect to your entire enterprise network.